sgorgun/floyd-warshall-task-python/README.md

         adj_matrix (List[List[int]]): adjacency matrix with weights
     Returns:
-        Tuple [int, int]: the sum of all-pairs shortest paths between all connected vertices and the number of the disconnected pairs of vertices
+        Tuple [int, int]: the sum of all-pairs shortest paths between all connected vertices and the number of disconnected pairs of vertices
     """
     pass
 ```